ryakel/flight-budget/wiki/Aircraft-Management.md

 ## License

-This feature is licensed under CC BY-NC-SA 4.0 along with the rest of the project.
+This feature is licensed under the MIT License along with the rest of the project.

-**Attribution Required**: Ryan Kelchner **Non-Commercial**: No commercial use without permission **ShareAlike**: Derivatives must use same license
+**Copyright (c) 2024-2025 FliteAxis**

 ---